Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: S_3 Quantum Double Phase in the S_3 Enlarged HGW String-Net Model

 \section{\eqs{S_3} Quantum Double Phase in the \eqs{S_3} Enlarged HGW String-Net Model}

-In this section we briefly introduce the $D(S_3)$ topological phase realized in the enlarged HGW string-net model\cite{zhao2025c} with input UFC $\Vec(S_3)$.
+We now briefly introduce the $D(S_3)$ topological phase realized in the enlarged HGW string-net model\cite{zhao2025c} with input UFC $\Vec(S_3)$.
 This model is a lattice gauge theory coupled with anyonic matter defined on a \(2\)-dimensional trivalent spatial lattice.
-Each plaquette has a tail anchored to one of its edges\footnote{The original string-net model in Ref. \cite{Levin2004}, which has no such tails, cannot fully describe charge excitations.
-These added tails carry anyons' charges, thus enlarging the Hilbert space to encompass the complete anyon spectrum of the model.}.
-Each edge/tail is oriented and labeled by a group element in

-which is the configuration space of the gauge field.
-Reversing the orientation of an edge/tail while inversing the group element on it does not change the gauge field configuration.
-The gauge-field Hilbert space is spanned by all possible gauge-field configurations, obeying the group multiplication rules of \(S_3\) at any vertex: Let $i,j$, and $k$ are respectively the group elements on the three edges incident counterclockwise at a vertex (assuming each edge is oriented towards the vertex; if not, reversing both its orientation and group element), the multiplication \(ijk = 1\in S_3\) must hold.
+Each plaquette has a tail anchored to its perimeter\footnote{The original string-net model in Ref. \cite{Levin2004}, which has no such tails, cannot fully describe dyon excitations.
+These tails carry anyons' fluxes, thus enlarging the Hilbert space to encompass the complete anyon spectrum of the model.}.
+Each edge/tail is oriented and labeled by a group element in \(S_3 = \langle r, s \mid r^3 = s^2 = (sr)^2 = 1\rangle\) -- the configuration space of the gauge field.
+Reversing an edge/tail while inversing its group element preserves the gauge field configuration.
+The gauge-field Hilbert space is spanned by all possible gauge-field configurations, obeying \(S_3\) group multiplication rules at each vertex: Let $i,j,k\in S_3$ be counterclockwise respectively on the three edges oriented toward a vertex, multiplication \(ijk = 1\in S_3\) must hold.